dell/omnia/docs/source/Overview/newfeatures.rst

 * Kubernetes version upgraded to 1.29.5 (Previously 1.26.12)

-* Added support for Intel Gaudi 3 accelerators:
+* Added support for Intel Gaudi 3 accelerators: **(This is preliminary code and may change before official release)**

     * Software stack installation